MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ---
 # Storage authentication methods

-Azure Data Explorer can interact with external storage in various ways, such as reading and exporting data.
-To authenticate to external storage, you must specify the storage connection string.
+To interact with external storage from Azure Data Explorer, you must specify the storage connection string.
 The connection string defines the resource to access and its authentication information.

-This article covers the following authentication methods:
+This article describes the following authentication methods:

 * [Impersonation](#impersonation)
 * [Managed identity](#managed-identity)